How Debit Card Processing Works for Merchants [Updated for 2021]

 Credit card processing is more expensive, and it has more moving parts.
 To process a credit card transaction, your POS system sends information to a payment processor––like Payment Depot––before sending the info to your customer’s card-issuing bank.
 And once a credit card payment is approved, it goes through your customer’s payment processing company one more time before the transaction reaches your system.

 Only payments made with credit cards come with surcharge fees, which makes sense because the payment processor does a lot more work to process those transactions.

 Debit card processing fees, on the other hand, are lower, so you can afford to accept debit cards for smaller transactions.
-But with debit cards, consumer spending is limited to the money they’ve already earned, which means there will always be customers who shop with credit cards out of necessity.
+But with debit cards, consumer spending is limited to the money already in their bank account, which means there will always be customers who shop with credit cards out of necessity.

-When your customer makes a debit card transaction, their 16-digit card number and accompanying data are routed to their card-processing network (Visa, MasterCard, etc.) and then to their card-issuing bank to ensure that they have the necessary fund in their account to make the purchase.
+When your customer makes a debit card transaction, their 16-digit card number and accompanying data are routed to their card-processing network (Visa, MasterCard, etc.) and then to their card-issuing bank to ensure that they have the necessary fund in the customer’s account to make the purchase.